domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 ## Average Peak Througphut
 Throughput relates to user-observable application outcomes in the sense that there must be *enough* bandwidth available.
 Adding extra bandwidth above a certain threshold will at best receive diminishing returns (and any returns are often due to reduced latency).
 It is not possible to compute the probability of application success or failure based on throughput alone for most applications.
-Throughput can be compared to a variety of application requirements, but since there is no clear correlation between througphut and application performance it is not possible to conclude that an application will work well even if we know that enough throughput is available.
+Throughput can be compared to a variety of application requirements, but since there is no direct correlation between througphut and application performance it is not possible to conclude that an application will work well even if we know that enough throughput is available.

 Throughput cannot be composed.

-Throughput is well known and understood amongst consumers.

 ## Average Latency
 Average latency relates to user-observable application outcomes in the sense that the average latency must be low enough to support a good experience.
 However, it is not possible to conlude that a general application will work well based on the fact that the average latency is good enough {{BITAG}}.

 Average latency can be composed.
 If the average latency of links a-b and b-c is known, then the average latency of the composition a-b-c is the sum of a-b and b-c.

-Average latency is known and understood by some consumers, but most likely less so than throughput.
-We believe it is well known and understood among application developers.

 ## 99th Percentile of Latency
 The 99th percentile of latency relates to user-observable application outcomes because it captures some information about how bad the tail latency is.
 If an application can handle 1% of packets being too late, for instance by maintaining a playback buffer, then the 99th percentile can be a good metric for measuring application performance.
 It does not work as well for applications that are very sensitive to overly delayed packets because the 99th percentile disregards all information about the delays of the worst 1% of packets.

-It is not possible, in general, to compose percentile values.
+It is not possible to compose 99th percentile values.

 ## Variance of latency
 Network latency is not necessarily normally distributed, and so it can be difficult to extrapolate from a measure of the variance of latency to how well specific applications will work.

 The variance of latency can be composed.
 If the variance of links a-b and b-c is known, then the variance of the composition a-b-c is the sum of the variances a-b and b-c.

-The variance of latency is not well-known or understood amongst comsumers and application developers.

 ## Jitter
 Jitter measures the difference in delay between subsequent packets.
 Some applications are very sensitive to this because of time-outs that cause later-than-usual packets to be discarded.
 For some applications, jitter can be useful in assessing application performance, especially when it is combined with other latency metrics.
+Jitter does not contain enough information to compute the probability that a wide range of applications will work well.

 Jitter cannot be composed.

-Jitter is known to some end-users and application developers, but not widely so.

 ## Trimmed Mean of Latency
 The trimmed mean of latency is the average computed after the worst x percent of samples have been removed.
 Trimmed means are typically used in cases where there is a know rate of measurement errors that should be filtered out before computing results.